The Help to Buy mortgage schemes were introduced by the government to help first-time buyers get onto the property ladder.

 However, if property prices fall and yours was only worth £380,000 when you come to sell it, you’d only need to repay £152,000, which is £8,000 less that you borrowed.

 To take out a Help to Buy Equity Loan you need to contact your local Help to Buy agent.

 Help to Buy: Shared Ownership

-You must be either a first-time buyer, an ex-homeowner or already be a shared owner who is looking to move.
-Your total household income can’t be more than £80,000 (or £90,000 in London).
-Where you live defines how the scheme works for you because there are separate schemes available for London, Scotland, Northern Ireland and Wales.
+You must either be a first-time buyer, an ex-homeowner or already be a shared owner who is looking to move.
+Your total household income cannot be more than £80,000 (or £90,000 in London).
+There are independent schemes available for London, Scotland, Northern Ireland and Wales.

-You agree a mortgage with a lender who’s prepared to lend for Shared Ownership properties – and then save up a deposit of at least 10%, plus money to cover stamp duty, legal fees and moving costs.
+With Shared Ownership, you agree a mortgage with a lender who’s prepared to lend for Shared Ownership properties (not all are) – and then save up a deposit of at least 10%, plus money to cover stamp duty, legal fees and moving costs.